gamemanual0/gm0/source/docs/awards/judging-presentation.rst

 - Vary who answers the questions. **Make sure everybody has an opportunity to speak.**
 - Use your portfolio!
 You can use it to reference things or point to various sections, especially if you can't remember something in the moment.
 - Don't ramble but also don't cut it short.
 Answer questions fully, but there is no benefit to wasting judges time. **Most of the time, judges have a set time allotment with each team so wasting time may decrease the number of questions you can answer.**
 - Try not to go off topic.
 If a judge asks about outreach, don't talk about robot design too much.
 Judges are usually asking things for a specific purpose and other information may get wasted.
+Also, the judges for one awards category are often completely different than the judges for another category, e.g. the judges for an outreach award are likely completely different than the judges for robot design.

 The Presentation
 ----------------